The Source School

 Mars Hill

-Cortico continued to partner with The Source School, and extended its efforts to elevate student voices in Maine by adding a high school in Mars Hill.
+Cortico continued to partner with The Source School, and extended its efforts to elevate student voices in Maine by adding a high school in Mars Hill—Central Aroostook Jr.-Sr. High School.
 Students were sensing a lack of engagement from teachers and expressed feelings of frustration over their perceived lack of choice and voice.

 The process not only worked to build trust and provide actionable insights for administration, it also enabled students to develop skills in technology, data analysis, collaboration, and deep listening.
-At the end of the school year, students were invited to present their findings and make recommendations to the community during a school board meeting.
+At the end of the school year, students invited the school board to a presentation of their findings and made recommendations to the community.
 As a result, two student liaisons have since been added to the board.
-The project lays the foundation for a productive communication channel between students and administration, with plans in place to expand the project next school year.
+The project lays the foundation for a productive communication channel between students and administration.

 “We created a culture of listening.
 The hope is that we established a school culture that has a willingness to always adapt and keep improving.
 It’ll never be perfect but having this process sets us up to have a strong school community.”